amirmakramkolta/storefront-backend/README.md

     * salt `for salt round`
     * pepper
     * secret `for token secert`
+- the database work on the default port which is 5432
 - create two databases one for your development environment and the another one for your testing environment
 - put your development database in `database` variable in .env file and your testing database in `database_test` in .env file
 - run `db-migrate up` to get all tables in your development environment database